-These revolutionary neurally-engineered systems will significantly improve the quality of life for people with sensorimotor disabilities, most immediately benefitting patient populations with complete cervical (C6 or higher) spinal cord injury and ischemic stroke with communication or motor impairments.
-The BBCI principles discovered will also have broader implications for developing closed-loop interfaces for other neurological diseases such as Parkinson’s disease.
+We are developing neural devices based on principles of engineered neuroplasticity to significantly improve the quality of life for people with sensorimotor disabilities, most immediately benefitting patient populations with spinal cord injury and stroke.
+We are also discovering fundamental neuroscience and engineering principles with broader implications for treating other neurological conditions, such as Parkinson’s disease and essential tremor.